Arthur Britton Smith: Community service and philanthropy

-Smith has a recognized record of community service and philanthropy.
+Smith had a recognized record of community service and philanthropy.
 The award of the Order of Ontario (2018) to Smith was in recognition of his community service, including his philanthropy.
-Similarly, community service and philanthropy figured prominently in Smith's being made a Member of the Order of Canada in 2019.
-The citation for this award reads:

-"Throughout his lifetime, Britton Smith has demonstrated exemplary qualities of leadership and vision.
+Similarly, community service and philanthropy figured prominently in Smith being made a Member of the Order of Canada in 2019.
+The citation for this award reads:Throughout his lifetime, Britton Smith has demonstrated exemplary qualities of leadership and vision.
 A native of Kingston, Ontario, he practiced law before developing one of the most successful rental organizations in the country.
 Esteemed for his philanthropy, he has helped grow his community through generous donations from his eponymous foundation, benefiting the social, economic and cultural fabric of the city.
-A decorated Second World War soldier and recipient of the Military Cross, he is also a passionate local historian and has written extensively on HMS Ontario, a military brig lost in 1780."
+A decorated Second World War soldier and recipient of the Military Cross, he is also a passionate local historian and has written extensively on HMS Ontario, a military brig lost in 1780.

 Community service

-Smith held a number of community appointments alongside his work.
-The following is at least a partial list of Smith's volunteer and community service:
+Smith held a number of community appointments along with his work.
+The following is a partial list of Smith's volunteer and community service: